Gwali-1/Swytch/docs/docs/AuthUtility.md

 default claim, the `ClaimTypes.Name`, which is set to the username part of the basic auth string.

-You can customize this further by appending additional claims to the ClaimsPrincipal before returning the response, allowing for extended identity or authorization handling within your application.
+You can customize this further by appending additional claims to the `ClaimsPrincipal` object before returning the response, allowing for extended identity or authorization handling within your application.

 ### Bearer Authentication (JWT)